lrwives/lrwives.github.io/_posts/2020-09-03-headlands.md

 published: true
 ---
 # Headlands Outcrop: A Window into Ancient Shorelines
+*I haven't yet had a chance to go through and cite all the wonderful figures and images I used in this blog post.
+I will do so as soon as I get the chance!*

 ![north-looking view of the Lake Michigan shoreline near out outcrop location, August 2020](https://i.imgur.com/2qQpfSC.jpg)